 - In February 2016, Iran Air-which was delisted from U.S. sanctions as of Implementation Day-announced it would purchase 118 Airbus commercial aircraft at an estimated value of \$27 billion.
 Airbus received an OFAC license and three of the aircraft have been delivered.
-Airbus has said it will not deliver any more aircraft to Iran because its U.S. Treasury Deptartment license is revoked. - In December 2016, Boeing and Iran Air finalized an agreement for Boeing to sell the airline 80 passenger aircraft and lease 29 others.
+Airbus has said it will not deliver any more aircraft to Iran because its U.S. Treasury Department license is revoked. - In December 2016, Boeing and Iran Air finalized an agreement for Boeing to sell the airline 80 passenger aircraft and lease 29 others.
 Boeing received a specific license for the transaction.
 The deal has a total estimated value of about \$17 billion, with deliveries scheduled to start later in 2018.
 The Boeing sale is to include 30 of the 777 model.
-None have been delivered, and Boeing officials have indicated that it will not proceed with deliveries now that the U.S. government has announced its export license is being revoked. - In April 2017, Iran's Aseman Airlines signed a tentative agreement to buy at least 30 Boeing MAX passenger aircraft.
-No U.S. license for this sale was announced prior to the U.S. exit from the JCPOA.
-The airline is owned by Iran's civil service pension fund but managed as a private company. - In June 2017, Airbus agreed to tentative sales of 45 A320 aircraft to Iran's Airtour Airline, and of 28 A320 and A330 aircraft to Iran's Zagros Airlines.
-No U.S. license for the sale was announced prior to the U.S. exit from the JCPOA. - ATR, owned by Airbus and Italy's Leonardo, sold 20 aircraft to Iran Air.
-It delivered eight aircraft by the time of the U.S. JCPOA exit.
-It reportedly has been given temporary U.S. Treasury Department licenses to deliver another five after the August 6, 2018, initial sanctions reimposition in which its U.S. export licenses were to be revoked.
+None were delivered, and Boeing cancelled planned deliveries to Iran after its export licenses were revoked.